FAIRDataPipeline/hugo_source_files/content/docs/_index.md

 ## Getting data

-The command line utility `fdp` is used to download and upload data and metadata required for and produced by model runs.
+The command line utility `fair` is used to download and upload data and metadata required for and produced by model runs.

 {{<mermaid align="left">}}
 graph LR;